lzh-mb-mod/RTSCamera/README.md

 # RTS Camera
-Forked from original RTS Camera for keeping supporting.
+Forked from forked RTS Camera to keep supporting the continued support.

 A mod for Mount&Blade II Bannerlord that provides free camera and more features in battle.